vespa-engine/cloud/ops-use-cases.md

     </nodes>

 Using this flexibility, teams migrating from self-hosted to Vespa Cloud:
-* cuts cost in half on average
+* cut costs in half on average
-* launches with little risk using overcapacity first days
+* launch with little risk using over-capacity first days
-* accelerates schedules as load test requirements are cut
+* accelerate schedules as load test requirements are cut

 **Highlighted features**
 * Auto node capacity migration - move from one resource specification to another